 Ingold’s description of task time reappearing in the railroad has always made me wonder about the heyday of industrial capitalism.
 I think about this in relationship to The Styx song “Too Much Time on My Hands”:

 Things seem very different in post-industrial capitalism.
 As I put it from a previous version of this class: Will we ever have too much time on our hands?

 One of the things that has always bothered me about this Ingold chapter is that Ingold makes task time sound wonderful.
 In my own work, artisans and agricultural workers were not so optimistic about task-time.
 They often preferred jobs where they could be “on the clock” and where they had the “right to rest” when the workday was done.
 Similarly, when I ask students if they would prefer a task-oriented-class to a clock-governed task, they pause.
 Surely with some professors a task-oriented-class would be great.
 But other professors go on and on and on.
 Fortunately, we have the clock to regulate class time.

-And for many of us in April 2020, we now find ourselves in a peculiar “coronavirus time.”
-In some ways, we have returned to task time.
+And for many of us since April 2020, we found ourselves in a peculiar “coronavirus time.”
+In some ways, we returned to task time.
 Clocks are not so relevant.
 Daily schedules are difficult to construct or enforce.
 Everything depends upon the task to be completed.
-But it’s a pretty harsh experience, in part because so many of these tasks have been imposed upon us.
+But it’s been a pretty harsh experience, in part because so many of these tasks have been imposed upon us.
 And unlike Ingold’s description of the fourth characteristic of tasks–their sociality–we are now often performing our tasks in isolation.
 For professors too, the clock can be liberating–you go into class, do your best, then it is over.
 On coronavirus time, the recorded lecture can always be recorded again; the blog-post is never quite done.
 (For more in-depth reflections, see Epidemic Times on Somatosphere.)

 The most painful time